mercadopago/devsite-docs/guides/additional-content/reports/released-money/api.en.md

 # Generate report via API

-Generate the Releases Report manually as many times as you want or schedule it according to the desired frequency through our API.
+Generate the Releases report manually as many times as you want or schedule it according to the desired frequency through our API.

-## Configure the Releases Report
+## Configure the Releases report

 ### Configurable attributes